Renters Rights Act

 There will be other common tenancy issues that are not covered under the Renters Rights Act, these include:

-If you need still require help or are unsure where to go, contact Horsham District Council's Environmental Health or Housing teams.
+If you need still require help or are unsure where to go, you will be able to contact Horsham District Council for advice, or to report an issue, from May 1st.

 Phase two, what’s changing from late 2026?